 Balance board exercises are best performed in bare feet and on a soft floor such as a carpet (not deep-pile!) or a rug or mat, rather than a hard floor such as wood as the board is liable to slip.
 If you are new to this, ensure there is a wall or something close by that you can reach for if you lose your balance.

 Wobble board exercises

 The following wobble balance board exercises start easy and get progressively harder.

 1. Whilst sitting down place the wobble board under the feet and slowly rotate it a number of times in each direction.
 This is good for improving ankle range of motion and control.

-2. Stand on the wobble board, feet shoulder width apart.
-Hold on to a chair for support if needed and rock the board forwards and backwards, then side to side.
+2. Stand on the wobble board, feet shoulder-width apart.
+Hold on to a chair for support if needed and rock the board forwards and backward, then side to side.
 Do this for 2 to 3 minutes.

-3. Stand on the wobble board, feet shoulder width apart.
-Rotate the wobble board round so that the edge of the board is in contact with the floor at all times.
+3. Stand on the wobble board, feet shoulder-width apart.
+Rotate the wobble board around so that the edge of the board is in contact with the floor at all times.
 Again try this for 2 to 3 minutes.

 4. Balance on the wobble board for as long as you can without the edges touching the floor.
 Aim for over 2 minutes without touching the floor.

 5. Rotate the wobble board in a circle but do not allow the edge of the board to touch the floor.
 Aim for 2 minutes.